-LOWER MANHATTAN | TUESDAY, JUNE 19, 2018 | 4 P.M. – 8 P.M. | FREE
+LOWER MANHATTAN | TUESDAY, JUNE 25, 2019 | 4 P.M. – 8 P.M. | FREE

 SPEND THE EVENING VISITING MUSEUMS AND HISTORIC SITES IN LOWER MANHATTAN, WHERE NEW YORK’S HISTORY AND CULTURE BEGIN.

 The museums and historic landmarks of Lower Manhattan are an American treasure.
-Explore one of the most diverse and concentrated groups of museums in the world – 14 sites all within comfortable walking distance of each other.
+Explore one of the most diverse and concentrated groups of museums in the world – all within comfortable walking distance of each other.
 This annual event takes place rain or shine.

 Experience the growing and vibrant food scene in Lower Manhattan.
 Visit downtownny.com/getlow to find out how to get discounts, freebies, and other surprises at 35 restaurants across the district.
 This is available only on Tuesdays through the summer.

 Fraunces Tavern® Museum is the only museum located in Manhattan that focuses on the Colonial period, Revolutionary War and the Early Republic.
 Stand in the room where General George Washington bid farewell to his officers, explore special exhibitions such as Fear & Force: New York City’s Sons of Liberty and Confidential: The American Revolution’s Agents of Espionage, and learn how important New York City was during the birth of the nation at this historic site and museum.
-Special Night at the Museums programming includes live 18th-century music and dance lessons provided by the Tricorne Dance Ensemble; join a guided tour of the museum; and snap a souvenir photo in the Colonial Costume Photo Booth. frauncestavernmuseum.org
+Special Night at the Museums programming includes live 18th-century music and dance lessons provided by the Tricorne Dance Ensemble; guided tours of the museum; and a Colonial Costume Photo Booth. frauncestavernmuseum.org

 Museum of Jewish Heritage-A Living Memorial to the Holocaust is New York’s contribution to the global responsibility to never forget.
 The museum is committed to the crucial mission of educating diverse visitors about Jewish life before, during, and after the Holocaust.
-On view are the permanent Core Exhibition and Andy Goldsworthy’s “Garden of Stones,” and special exhibitions “Memory Unearthed: The Lodz Ghetto Photographs of Henryk Ross”; “New Dimensions in Testimony℠,” created by USC Shoah Foundation; and “The Number on Great-Grandpa’s Arm.”
-Tours of the Core Exhibition will be offered on the hour from 4–7 p.m.
+On view for free during Night at the Museums are: Ordinary Treasures: Highlights from the Museum of Jewish Heritage Collection, Dimensions in Testimony created by USC Shoah Foundation, and Andy Goldsworthy’s Garden of Stones.
+Tours of Ordinary Treasures will be offered on the hour from 4–7 p.m.
 Note: Ticket is required for entry to the special exhibition. www.mjhnyc.org

 National Archives at New York City connects visitors to our nation’s history.
 Our theme is Revolutionaries and Rights and the historic strides taken throughout history.
-Engage with costumed historical interpreters to learn about democracy in action, the women’s suffrage movement and more.
-Visit the Learning Center to discover the many national treasures of New York.
-Go on an “Archival Adventure,” pull archival facsimile documents off the shelves, and other learning activities.
+Engage with costumed historical interpreters throughout the building.
+Stop into our Learning Center to discover many of the national treasures of New York, go on an “Archival Adventure,” and pull archival facsimile documents off the shelves.
 In the Welcome Center, view original documents and the new exhibit “New York on the Record: Rightfully Hers” about women and the right to vote.
-In the Research Center, begin a journey into family history research/genealogy in the Research Center by examining immigrant arrivals (including Ellis Island), federal census and naturalization (citizenship) records, plus so much more.
-Giveaways include tattoos, pencils and National Archives pins, while supplies last. www.archives.gov/nyc
+In the Research Center, begin a journey into family history research/genealogy by examining immigrant arrivals (including Ellis Island), federal census and naturalization (citizenship) records, plus so much more.
+For additional details visit: www.archives.gov/nyc

 National Museum of the American Indian, Smithsonian Institution illuminates through exhibitions and programs the diversity of Native peoples of the Americas, from the Arctic Circle to the southern tip of Patagonia.
-Activities and programming embrace the newly opened imagiNATIONS Activity Center, a family-friendly, interactive learning environment where the focus is Native innovations throughout history that shape the modern world.
-The museum is located at One Bowling Green within the historic Alexander Hamilton U.S. Custom House, across the street from Battery Park.
-Tours will also be offered on the hour from 5–7 p.m. of the museum’s exhibitions “Infinity of Nations” and “Transformer: Native Art in Light and Sound,” as well as the exquisite Alexander Hamilton U.S. Custom House.
+Experience the newly opened imagiNATIONS Activity Center, a family-friendly, interactive learning environment where the focus is Native innovations throughout history that shape the modern world.
+Also, view the “Infinity of Nations,” “Taíno,” and “T.C.
+Cannon” exhibitions, as well as the exquisite Alexander Hamilton U.S. Custom House.
 The museum is located at One Bowling Green.
-Please visit the calendar at AmericanIndian.si.edu for tour details.
+Please visit the calendar at americanIndian.si.edu for tour details.

 South Street Seaport Museum is dedicated to telling the story of “Where New York Begins,” and the rise of New York as a port city and its critical role in the development of the United States.
-The museum uses its historic buildings and ships to provide interactive exhibits, education and unique visitor experiences.
+The museum uses its historic buildings and ships to provide interactive exhibits, education, and unique visitor experiences.
 Visit the exhibit, “Millions: Migrants and Millionaires Aboard the Great Liners, 1900–1914,” in the main museum building at 12 Fulton Street.
 On Pier 16, there will be open tours of the 19th-century sailing ship Wavertree and hourly tours of the lightship Ambrose (limited availability; registration on-site).
 For Night at the Museums exclusively, Bowne & Co., located at 209-211 Water Street, will highlight selected examples that show the breadth and brilliance of 19th-century letterpress printing, as well as demonstrate with equipment not regularly on public view. southstreetseaportmuseum.org